What’s in this article

 Requirements to Register a Company in Singapore

-Before starting a business in Singapore, you need to:
+Before starting and expanding a business in Singapore, you need to:

-3. Directors – All Singaporean businesses require at least one local director.
+- Directors – All Singaporean businesses require at least one local director.
 This individual can be a citizen, a PR or an Employment Pass (EP) holder.
-You can also appoint a Nominee Director, hired solely to meet the requirements and with no decision-making authority.
+Furthermore, you can also appoint a Nominee Director, hired solely to meet the requirements and with no decision-making authority.

-4. Corporate secretary – It is compulsory for every company to have a secretary.
-This individual will track changes in your company, prepare and fill all the necessary documentation and keep the company compliant to regulations.
+- Corporate secretary – It is compulsory for every company to have a corporate secretary.
+This individual will track changes in your company, prepare and fill all the necessary documentation and keep the company compliant with regulations.

 Types of Companies/Business Structures in Singapore